 OUR PHILOSOPHY

 At Nature Explorers School, we believe that every child is unique and has their own strengths and talents.
 We see our role as providing them with that safe space, to allow them to all blossom in their own right.
 Our coaches engage the children in a scaffolding method, where we stand back and allow children to do things themselves.
 We want them to make decisions and try things out on their own.
 We will help them out when it is the right time to step in.
 Many times adults make the mistake of over helping children.
 We have to think long term, and not only to get it down well once and fast.
 We want children to trust and hone their instincts, and they can only do this if they are given time to do things.
 To be allowed to fail without judgement, and be given the chance to do it again.
 This will build up their resilience and independence to overcome difficulties.
-Children are well capable of doing their own risk assessment, and our job as adults/ coaches is to observe them with a watchful eye.
-We set safety rules around activities, so that children can play and experiment within these boundaries.
+Children are actually capable of doing their own risk assessment.
+If only we learn to stand back and observe them before speaking or stepping in, we would be able to realise this more clearly.
+We do set rules and boundaries around activities and behaviour.
+We want to give children freedom but we also want to develop respectful children.
 When dealt with nature based challenges, we like to keep things open.
 Children are often very resourceful and can come up with brilliant ideas to solve a problem.
 When we over suggest or prompt, we may limit them to what we know.
 By igniting their curiosity and playing to their strengths, children gain confidence and develop an overall positive outlook of life.

 Please give me time to experience my world.
 Let me smell the rain, touch a tree, hear the birds and see the sunset.
 So that when I read and write about those words, I will truly understand what they mean.